RenatevanKempen/DataScience/Assignments Interviews/README.md

-In this repo I'll share all assignments I've done for company's during interviews.
+In this repo I'll share all assignments I've done for companies during the interview phase.